RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 ## YOU & Open Source

-[Open Source tools,](../book/opensource.md) where people contribute their time to create resources that are freely accessible to the public.
+Open Source tools, are where people contribute their time to create resources that are freely accessible to the public.
 In return, you can give back to the Open Source community by donating your time, resources, or skills.
 You don't have to be a programming genius to get involved - if you have a talent for simplifying complex topics, you can make a valuable contribution.
 In fact, you are probably just what Open Source software developers need...

 ["Free software is suffering because coders don’t know how to write documentation", The Next Web, June 2, 2017 ](https://thenextweb.com/news/free-software-is-suffering-because-coders-dont-know-how-to-write-documentation)

 <br>

 Open Source tools are not just about big software systems, but also about filling gaps in knowledge and helping people understand how to bring different parts together.
-Drupal is an expecially community oriented group of people helping each other.
+Drupal is an expecially 'community oriented' group of people helping each other.
 Jump in!
 Be a contributor in whatever way your talents might benefit others.

 <br>
 </details>